Scholarship Application Guide

 We have set the application deadline to April 1st or later since some colleges or universities do not issue their acceptance letters until April 1st.
 If you are fortunate and have been accepted by multiple schools, you must select one and include that institution’s letter in your application.

-Due to delays caused by updates to the FAFSA system, we are aware that there will be a delay in providing financial information to the schools to which you have applied.
-This, in turn, may delay the financial aid package that schools to which you have been accepted may offer you.
-As a result, you may not definitively know which school you will select to attend before this Scholarship Application Deadline.
+In the event that the schools to which you have been accepted are delayed in providing you a financial package you may not definitively know which school you will select to attend before this Scholarship Application Deadline.
 Therefore, these are the procedures we have put into place:

 • Select any one of the schools that have accepted you and input that school’s information and acceptance letter into the application.